bcgov/digital_marketplace/README.md

 #### Front-End Environment Variables

-Environment variables that affect the front-end's build process are stored and sanitized in `src/front-end/config.ts`, and referenced to in `gruntfile.js`.
+Environment variables that affect the front-end's build process are stored and sanitized in `src/front-end/config.ts`.

 | Name                  | Description                                                                                                                                                                                            |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |